-In section Operational risks and compliance risks and section Compliance in the Management Report, the Management Board describes the procedures regarding the risks of non-compliance with laws and regulations.
+In section Operational risks and compliance risks and section Compliance in the Management Report, the Board of Directors describes the procedures regarding the risks of non-compliance with laws and regulations.

 We have obtained an understanding of the relevant laws and regulations.
 We have identified that the regulatory framework with regard to tenders may have an indirect effect on the financial statements.

-We held enquiries with, amongst others, Management and the Supervisory board if the entity is compliant with laws and regulations which directly or indirectly have a material impact on the financial statements.
+We held enquiries with, amongst others, the Board of Directors and the Supervisory Board if the entity is compliant with laws and regulations which directly or indirectly have a material impact on the financial statements.
 Our work also included assessing the Company's code of conduct, whistle blower procedure, general compliance guidelines and procedures.

-We also inspected lawyers' letters and remained alert to indications of identified or suspected)non-compliance throughout the audit, held enquiries with legal counsel, and obtained a written representation from management that all known instances of identified or suspected non-compliance with laws and regulations were disclosed to us.
+We also inspected lawyers' letters and remained alert to indications of (suspected) non-compliance throughout the audit, held enquiries with legal counsel, and obtained a written representation from the Board of Directors that all known instances of (suspected) non-compliance with laws and regulations were disclosed to us.